.History of how far we’ve improved in travel.

 The cars and how to use them correctly.

-The need for a driving test
+Driving Instructors Progress Reports for Professionals and the need for a driving test

 Keeping that in view, there must always be criteria which should be met by anyone and everyone that steps on the road with a motor vehicle.
 That criterion is met when you achieve your driving licence.
 A license is an undertaking by the state that the person behind the wheel is fit for driving a car or a motor cycle without him being any harm to himself or the others around him.
 Owning a driving license makes you eligible for driving only a particular type of vehicle.
 If you obtain a license for your car, it still forbids you to drive a motor cycle, bus or truck on the streets.
 For such a facility you must obtain your license separately for each mode of transport.
 It is in everyone’s interest to learn how to drive correctly.